 A local authority operating the Executive Leadership model is legally obliged to have at least one Scrutiny Committee.
 The requirements are set out in sections 9F to 9FI of the Local Government Act 2000 as amended by the Localism Act 2011.
-This Select Committee is part of the Council's overview and scrutiny arrangements.

-8.2.
-Human Rights implications

-8.3.
-Equality Impact Assessment (EqIA) (this must be included)

-This is not required for this report.

-8.4.
-Health and Safety implications (where appropriate) None

-8.5.
-Sustainability implications (where appropriate)
+- 8.2.
+Human Rights implications - None - 8.3.
+Equality Impact Assessment (EqIA) (this must be included) This is not required for this report. - 8.4.
+Health and Safety implications (where appropriate) None - 8.5.
+Sustainability implications (where appropriate) None - 8.6.

-8.6.
 Any other implications None